Our Services

 Yes, nasal polyps can bleed if irritated.
 Although minor bleeding is common and usually not serious, persistent or heavy nosebleeds warrant medical attention.
 By understanding the vascular nature and fragility of polyp tissue, you can take gentle steps at home to reduce irritation and pursue professional evaluation when needed.

-If you're ever unsure about the severity of your symptoms or need help deciding whether to see a doctor, our Medically approved LLM Symptom Checker Chat Bot provides a confidential, no-cost assessment that can point you in the right direction.
+If you're ever unsure about the severity of your symptoms or need help deciding whether to see a doctor, checking your symptoms with a trusted AI symptom assessment tool can provide quick, personalized guidance before your appointment.
 And for anything that feels life-threatening or seriously concerning, be sure to speak to a doctor right away.

 (References)